 Tourist Attractions :

 Is the island closest to the Maldives.
-Minicoy has a very different culture from any of the other islands, dress, language, and food is all different.
-It is the southernmost island while the low-lying lagoons on the western sides.
+Minicoy has a very different culture from any of the other islands, dress, language, and food are all different.
+It is the southernmost island while the low-lying lagoons are on the western sides.
 It was formerly known as the Laccadive, Minicoy, and Amindivi Islands.
 Its soils are generally sandy, derived from the coral.

 A beautiful island encircled by white sand.
 Bangaram is surrounded by a large and safe lagoon with calm water.
 It has amazing coral formations, including black coral and a large variety of coral fish.
 There is also a diving school here.
 Its crystal clear water, gold shining sand, the vast sea, natural beauty, and greenery.
 All these make this island very beautiful.

 Popular dive spots off Bangaram include Manta Point and the wreck of Princess Royal which sunk 200 years ago.
 Manta rays, eagle rays, moray eels, and hawksbill turtles are common.
 Manta Rays are mostly seen from October to December when they come to feed at Manta Point.

 Kavaratti Islands is the most developed island of all and it also serves as the administrative capital of Lakshadweep.
 It is known for its sandy white beaches with crystal blue waters and lagoons.